 When you are tired of fire-fighting, when life constantly keeps on knocking you down, when your path continues to get blocked, it often means it is a calling.
 A calling of change.
 If you resist or ignore change at that moment, the next blow will be more like a knockout punch.
 At that time, it will not make you strong, instead, it may cause irreversible damage.
 We do not want you to get hurt beyond restoration.

-It is better to gain your strength from inner peace than external resistance.
+It is better to gain your strength from inner peace than from external resistance.
 There is only so much analysis and thinking you can do.
 Your own emotional wellness matters ahead of the intimate relationships you hold so dear.
 Read more here.